Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 To summarize the results briefly: among the 15 target markets, Japan ranked number one as the country or region that tourists who visited once most want to revisit.
 We've summarized this under five key perspectives.

 The first perspective is [Expectations].
 Japan ranked first in revisit intent at 34.6%.
-It holds a significant lead, with a gap of about 20 points over second-place Singapore and third-place America.
+It holds a significant lead, with a gap of about 20 points over second-place Singapore and third-place USA.

 Looking at respondents by region, Japan ranked first in East Asia and Southeast Asia.
 While the UK and Spain were the top choices in North America and Europe respectively, Japan still ranked 10th in Europe and 2nd in North America, clearly demonstrating its high appeal for repeat visits.